-We can accept that any therapy practice that has survived thousands of years is guaranteed to deliver benefits and results.
-Acupuncture, which originates from China, is such a practice, and it continues to grow in popularity in the Western world.
+We can accept that any therapy practice that has survived thousands of years is likely to deliver benefits and results.
+Acupuncture, which originates from China, is one such practice, and it continues to grow in popularity in the western world.

 Acupuncture is an alternative medicine which involves the insertion of very thin needles to various depths through the patient’s skin at specific acupuncture points on the body.
 Traditional Chinese medicine works on the premise that by stimulating these points, the practitioner can correct imbalances in the flow of qi through channels known as meridians.
 Whilst difficult to comprehend at first – acupuncture is quite easily explained.

 Chinese medicine believes that the yin and yang in your body must be balanced.
 Balance ensures that the body is maintained in a healthy state but if they are not in balance then your vital energy flows are being blocked.
 This vital energy is also known as qi and when it is not allowed to flow freely through specific body channels called meridians, you are experiencing different health problems or illnesses.
 By inserting acupuncture needles in certain points on your body along these meridians you can unblock the qi and restore your overall balance.